rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 Visual Studio has several Vue project templates, of two basic types:

-1. 'Standalone JavaScript Vue Project' and 'Standalone TypeScript Vue Project'.
+1. 'Standalone JavaScript/TypeScript Vue Project' and 'Vue and ASP.NET Core', again in JavaScript and TypeScript versions.
 These project templates are only available in Visual Studio 2022.
 The project created here is Vue 3.
+Here the Standalone projects are just client projects, whereas the 'Vue and ASP.NET Core' projects have the same client project but also a C# ASP.NET Core project in the created solution.
 2. 'Basic vue.js Web Application'.
-These project templates available in Visual Studio 2017, 2019 and 2022, and in JavaScript or TypeScript versions, although there's no TypeScript version in Visual Studio 2022.
+These project templates available in Visual Studio 2017 and 2019, and in JavaScript or TypeScript versions.
+They used to be in Visual Studio 2022 but have been removed.
 All of these templates are different, but similar obviously.
-The JavaScript template in Visual Studio 2022 is Vue 3, and the rest are Vue 2.
+They are Vue 2.

-Enabling the TypeScript Analyzer for the Standalone JavaScript/TypeScript Vue Projects is described below.
+Enabling the TypeScript Analyzer for the 'Standalone JavaScript/TypeScript Vue Projects' and 'Vue and ASP.NET Core' projects is described below.

-None of the Basic vue.js Web Application types works at the time of writing, and as a result we recommend you don't attempt to use these templates.
-More details on this are on a [separate page](setupvuebasicwebapp.md).
+**We recommend you don't use the Basic vue.js Web Application project templates.**  None of them works well.
+They are very old, target an old version of Vue, and the npm packages won't even install with the latest versions Node.
+Even if you coerce them into installing they are liable to break when you run them.
+As a result configuring them for use with the TypeScript Analyzer is no longer covered here.

-## Standalone JavaScript/TypeScript Vue Project in Visual Studio 2022
+## Standalone JavaScript/TypeScript Vue Project or Vue and ASP.NET Core Project in Visual Studio 2022

+### Which Project Are We Setting Up ESLint In?

+In the discussion below we will refer to the 'client project', which is the JavaScript or TypeScript project in which we are setting up ESLint.
+With the Standalone projects this is the sole project in the solution.
+However, as mentioned, with the Vue and ASP.NET Core project we have two projects in our solution: an ASP.NET Core project in C#, which we can't lint with ESLint because it's the wrong language, and a JavaScript or TypeScript project.
+Here, obviously, the client project is the JavaScript or TypeScript project.

 ### Using the Default Linting from a Terminal

-If in Visual Studio 2022 you create a Standalone JavaScript Vue Project or a Standalone TypeScript Vue Project then linting from a terminal window is set up for you as part of the project creation.
+If in Visual Studio 2022 you create any of these project types then linting from a terminal window is set up for you as part of the project creation.

 ESLint and the eslint-plugin-vue plugin are installed for you, and ESLint is configured via a .eslintrc.cjs file in the root of the project.

-If you run `npm run lint` from a terminal in the root of the project ESLint will run and show any errors.
+If you run `npm run lint` from a terminal in the root of the client project ESLint will run and show any errors.

 ### Enabling TypeScript Analyzer To Use the Default Linting